C++98 Function Interfaces: Overloading and Default Parameters

 printf("String: %s\n", str);

-}When calling the function, the compiler automatically selects the correct version based on the types of the arguments:
+}When we call the function, the compiler automatically selects the corresponding version based on the argument types:

 print(42); // 调用 print(int)